Emraan Hashmi: 2013–2025: Career fluctuations

-In 2015, Hashmi appeared in two films, the first being the science fiction action film Mr. X alongside Amyra Dastur, which emerged as a critical and commercial disaster at the box-office.
+In 2015, Hashmi appeared in two films, the first being the science fiction action film Mr. X from Vikram Bhatt alongside Amyra Dastur, which emerged as a critical and commercial disaster at the box-office.
 His second film that year was the long-awaited musical romantic drama Hamari Adhuri Kahani, opposite Balan for the third time, alongside Rajkummar Rao.
-The film was based on the love story of Bhatt's parents, Nanabhai Bhatt, Shirin Mohammad Ali and his stepmother Hemlata Bhatt.
+Directed by Suri in their fifth collaboration, the film was based on the love story of Mahesh Bhatt's parents, Nanabhai Bhatt, Shirin Mohammad Ali and his stepmother Hemlata Bhatt.
 It opened to mixed-to-positive reviews from critics upon release, but emerged as a moderate commercial success at the box-office.
 The same year, he appeared alongside Gupta in the music video of the romantic song "Main Rahoon Ya Naa Rahoon" composed by Armaan Malik and Amaal Malik, and presented by T-Series.

 The following year, he starred in the biographical drama Azhar (2016), based on the life of Indian cricketer and former national team captain Mohammad Azharuddin.
 The film opened to mixed-to-negative reviews from critics upon release, and emerged as a commercial failure at the box-office.
 He next appeared in Vikram Bhatt's Raaz: Reboot (2016), the fourth film in the Raaz film series.
 It emerged as a critical and commercial disaster at the box-office.

-Hashmi's run of commercial failures continued in 2017 with Luthria's action adventure Baadshaho co-starring alongside Devgan, Ileana D'Cruz, Gupta and Vidyut Jammwal, another critical and commercial disaster.
+Hashmi's run of commercial failures continued in 2017 with Luthria's action adventure Baadshaho co-starring alongside Devgn, Ileana D'Cruz, Gupta and Vidyut Jammwal, another critical and commercial disaster.
 The same year, he also began shooting for Captain Nawab, but the film was later shelved.